PCCLibrary/instruction-requests/resources/docs/dropzone-implementation.md

 1. User submits the form with the token
 2. The server creates a new instruction request
 3. The system calls `associateFiles` with the token and instruction request ID
-4. The method verifies the token, retrieves the temporary files, and moves them to permanent storage
+4. The method verifies the token and retrieves the temporary files
+5. Files are moved from temporary storage (`uploads/temp/`) to date-based structure (`uploads/YYYY/MM/`)
+6. Multiple attempts and fallbacks are used to ensure file movement succeeds
-5. Each file is updated with the correct model type and ID
+7. Each file is updated with the correct model type and ID
-6. The temporary upload record is deleted to prevent reuse
+8. The temporary upload record is deleted to prevent reuse
-7. The method returns boolean value indicating success or failure
+9. The method returns boolean value indicating overall success or failure

 ## Technical Details